-For information on debugging container issues, see Frequently Asked Questions
+For information on debugging instance issues, see Frequently Asked Questions

 Here are different ways to help troubleshooting